 I don’t like “pretty singing”.
 That is just a way for most of us to make extra effort and get a less satisfying sound.
 But if you learn to incorporate your chest voice function, which is what we will learn here today, you will get a more powerful sound with less effort.

 And here is the scoop: taking the chest voice function to high notes - that’s belting!
 The more of it you do, the more “belty” the sound will be.
 It will have more volume and resemble a more poppy/rocky sound.
-You know, like this: [put in a short compilation of belting: chandelier, shallow, aretha, some rock singers?)

-Well, it will sound too simple to be true.
+Well, this will sound too simple to be true.
 The way there might not be simple, though: All good singers use an extreme version of their speaking voice (with some twang in it, as in a squeaky quality) on the high notes, and don’t try to “coat it” with extra air, or try to make it sound pretty.

 How good singers don’t belt: